 Understanding the World

-I am a climate scientist and actually, I am post-doctoral fellow at the University of Santiago de Compostela.
+I am a climate scientist and actually, I am researcher and head of data science at the Climate Research Foundation (FIC), previously researcher at the University of Santiago de Compostela.
 I am originally from Grevenbroich, near by Cologne, in Germany.
 I graduated in Geography and Hispanic Philology at the University of Cologne and RWTH-Aachen University in 2010.
 After I met my wife in Galicia, I came to Santiago de Compostela, in northwest Spain, and made my Ph.D. in 2015 about the relationship between health and weather at the same University.

 The main lines of research are, on the one hand, biometeorology and geographies of health, the relationship between human health and the atmospheric environment, and on the other hand, applied physical geography with a focus on atmospheric variables and their spatio-temporal behaviors.